dawilster/raspberry-pikachu/README.md

 Took me all day to get it working on Arch Linux for RPi.
 I've got a barebones working version that just fetches a hardcoded keyword.
 Working on a facade at the moment

+Implemented some threading to have a menu that isn't blocked by the IO of the tweet and display threads.
+It will display and error and exit if the display isn't connected,but it doesn't check for an internet connection.

 Twitter client needs the Twitcurl https://code.google.com/p/twitcurl/wiki/WikiHowToUseTwitcurlLibrary